pforret/jekyll.forret.com/_posts/2006/2006-04-04-barcamp-brussels-may-20-2006.md

   * All presentations can be put on the presentation board upon arrival.
 There will be 3 to 4 presentation rooms for simultaneous topics.
   * there will be free Wifi, food, drinks and lots of hi-tech around.

 One remark: although this might seem to be a geek-event par excellence, this is not for-geeks-only.
 There will be technical presentations, granted, but we also expect interesting talks about social, psychological and esthetic topics.
 You do not need programming skills or an engineering degree, just a vivid interest in modern society.
-You&#8217;re interested in the etymology of smilies, the effect of gaming on ADHD, the psychological implications of serif and sans-serif fonts?
-There&#8217;s a topic for your presentation!
+You're interested in the etymology of smilies, the effect of gaming on ADHD, the psychological implications of serif and sans-serif fonts?
+There's a topic for your presentation!

 **HOW TO PARTICIPATE**